“Dr. Hovinds Creation Seminars” banner

 A lot of the information that we see out in the media, on television, on the Internet, and reviews that are given seem largely directed by the preconceptions that people have.
 Meaning that one's mind had already been made up about some subject prior to giving an opinion about it rather than honestly examining it.
 As a rule it is then not subjected to investigation, or any proper evaluation of the information that has been made available.
 It seems to be so that certain concepts or ideas, in particular those that are not liked for some reason, are not allowed to earn any credibility.

-Evolutionists often phrase this as “Evolution is as much a fact as is gravitation”.
-When in fact these are quite different.
-Gravitation, so it is said, can not be proven but we nonetheless can observe it happening.
-Evolution (macro-evolution) however can not be observed happening.
+Evolutionists frequently phrase “Evolution is as much a fact as is gravitation”.
+When in fact there is a difference.
+Gravitation, so it is said, can not be explained (proven), we can only observe it happening.
+Evolution (macro-evolution) however can not even be observed happening.

-We have this Internation Movie Database that is on the Internet (www.imdb.com).
+We have this International Movie Database that is on the Internet (www.imdb.com).
 This database also offers a user ratings facility.
-This shows:
+This showed in October 2008:

 One really should not disregard that this very subject is controversial.
 There are strong pro and anti people found here, it indeed tends to get very emotional.
-For example I found on newsgroups on the Internet that if you went against the general opinion that you are not being judged per your skills of debating and/or the manners how you forward, explain and support your arguments.
-It is all about that you do not agree with them!
+For example I found, while going around posting on newsgroups and forums on the Internet, that if you went against the general opinion that you are not being judged per your knowledge or debating skills and/or the manners how you forward, explain and support your arguments.
+It is all about that you do or do not agree with the general line that is being promoted on that particular forum!
 If on the other hand you do agree, and talk complete nonsense at the same time you will receive an appreciative vote.
 If you choose to not submit you simply get the lowest possible vote.
-This is what we see happening on Google Groups where you can leave votes for posts you enter.
+This is what we see happening on these Google Groups where you can leave votes for postings.

 Go to top of this page